Marquette vs. Texas College Basketball BetMGM Promo Codes, Predictions & Picks - December 6

 Marquette Performance Insights

-- The Golden Eagles outscore opponents by 12.3 points per game (scoring 79.3 points per game to rank 91st in college basketball while allowing 67 per outing to rank 93rd in college basketball) and have a +98 scoring differential overall.
+- The Golden Eagles' +98 scoring differential (outscoring opponents by 12.3 points per game) is a result of scoring 79.3 points per game (93rd in college basketball) while allowing 67.0 per outing (95th in college basketball).

 - Marquette comes up short in the rebound battle by an average of 2.6 boards.
-It is recording 30 rebounds per game (301st in college basketball) compared to its opponents' 32.6 per outing.
+It is grabbing 30.0 rebounds per game (307th in college basketball) compared to its opponents' 32.6 per contest.

-- The Golden Eagles' 101.2 points per 100 possessions on offense rank 66th in college basketball, and the 85.6 points they allow per 100 possessions rank 88th in college basketball.
+- The Golden Eagles rank 59th in college basketball by averaging 101.2 points per 100 possessions on offense, and defensively are 85th in college basketball, allowing 85.6 points per 100 possessions.

-- Marquette has committed 8.8 turnovers per game (18th in college basketball action), 6.1 fewer than the 14.9 it forces on average (49th in college basketball).
+- Marquette has committed 6.1 fewer turnovers per game than its opponents, averaging 8.8 (17th in college basketball play) while forcing 14.9 (48th in college basketball).

 Rep your team with officially licensed college basketball gear!
 Head to Fanatics to find jerseys, shirts, and much more.